google/trillian-examples/binary_transparency/firmware/devices/usb_armory/README.md

 3. The `firmware` partition MUST contain a `/boot` directory with at least the following contents:
-    * `armory-boot.conf` - a JSON file which tells the bootloader which files to load.
+    * `armory-boot.conf` - a JSON file which tells the bootloader which files to load
     * a valid ARM linux Kernel image
-    * a valid DTB file.
+    * a valid DTB file
    Note that the `armory-boot.conf` file also contains SHA256 hashes of the kernel and DTB files, and these MUST be correct.

 > :frog: The [Armory Debian Base Image](https://github.com/f-secure-foundry/usbarmory-debian-base_image/releases)
-> is a good source for the kernle (zImage) and dtb files.
+> is a good source for the kernel (zImage) and dtb files.
 >
-> You can decompress and monut the image to access the files like so:
+> You can decompress and mount the image to access the files like so:
 > ```bash
 > # decompress image
 > $ xz -d usbarmory-mark-two-usd-debian_buster-base_image-20200714.raw.xz